CLNEulalia/Heroku-Atlas-Deployment/README.md

 ### MLab

-MLab (`mlab.com`) is a cloud-based database service that hosts a protected MongoDB that can be easily integrated with a Heroku application.
+[MLab](https://mlab.com) is a cloud-based database service that hosts a protected MongoDB that can be easily integrated with a Heroku application.

 Today, we will set up an MLab account and database to host our `todo` database from MongoDB.